goes-funky/fe-playground/README_ANGULAR.md

 If you haven't yet please first read the [main readme](README.md) to setup the working environment and get the app up and running.

-As your task for the role you will improve our demo application with new features, unit tests and refactorings.

-As described in the [main readme](README.md) it is a simple product catalog with editing capabilities that is "secured" by a login form.

-The app works and it is enough to run `npm start` to run the app.
+## Technical details

+rxjs `BehaviorSubject`s are being used for state management.

+In the background, data is being fetched from [dummyjson API](https://dummyjson.com/docs/products).

+Since that API does not support mutating calls like PUT or DELETE we are simulating these calls with a small delay before modifying the local copy.

 ## Expectations

-- Please write **all** tests in the `/e2e` directory.
+- Please implement at least two of the below tasks.
-  Additionally, you are also encouraged to make changes to any file in the `src` directory if necessary.
+- Please do not forget (happy path) unit tests.
 - Please keep in mind that code quality and cleanliness, ie. adherence to best practices will be evaluated.
-- Please write as many or as few tests as you like.
+- Feel free to refactor/improve/abstract existing code if necessary.
-- Please do not take more than 90 minutes for the task
+- Please do not take more than 90 minutes for the task.

-## Task
+## Tasks

-Improve the existing code base.

-The task description is intentionally vague.
+- Implement a "Add product" functionality based on the existing `product-detail` component.
+- Implement search functionality to dynamically filter the product list (please use [this API](https://dummyjson.com/docs/products#search)).
+- Implement a "Fetched XXX seconds ago" label, which updates every minute.

 ## Definition of Done

 - CI pipeline is green
+- At least two tasks are implemented
-- new code is covered by unit tests
+- New code is covered by unit tests (happy path)

 Once you are ready please either open a pull-request or send a link to your Github branch where the solution is implemented back to the recruiter.